The School of Journalism faculty and staff assemble in front of Don Anderson Hall in 2018.

 He is currently working on a multimedia documentary about Montana’s surviving one-room schools.

 Phone: (406) 243-2601

-In his free time, he enjoys backcountry skiing, mountain biking, cyclocross, fly fishing and exploring the wilds of Montana with his wife, Caroline, two young children and their dog, Atlas.
+In his free time he enjoys skiing, mountain biking, cyclocross racing, fly fishing and exploring the wilds of Montana with his family and dogs.